Fuzail98/iccn-rebranding/README.md

   directory.

   How it works?

     This script uses Paramiko module to establish the ssh connection to the gateway and runs a series of commands for hte changes to take place.
 At the start one is asked to enter the IP address of the gateway, user with root privileges and its password.
 After that just sit back and relax while the changes take place.

 2. Only the core file content has changed

   One can either run the iccncore.sh or iccncore.py.
 Here we are trying to edit /usr/local/opnsense/version/core file which contains json data abot copyright owner, url, name and links associated with the gateway.
 The process is same either run the bash file iccncore.sh or run the python script iccncore.py

 3. Both logos and core file content has changed

   For this we have created a script combining both the above type of scripts.

+Note: After cloning this repository (iccn-rebranding), one needs to change to the directory iccn-rebranding/ nad on ecan find all the scripts and file of the repo there.

 Hope this helps!!!